state-alchemists/zrb/src/zrb/builtin/generator/fastapp/template/src/kebab-zrb-app-name/README.md

     - `main.py`: PascalZrbAppName's application entry point.
 This module exposes an `app` object that will be picked up by Uvicorn.
     - `config.py`: PascalZrbAppName's configuration loader.
     - `migrate.py`: A script to perform database migration.
-    - `component/`: Definition of components you want to use in your application.
+    - `integration/`: Initialization of components you want to use in your application.
 Typically containing scripts to instantiate `app` objects, DB connections, Message bus connections, etc. This is where you create and connect components.
-    - `core/`: Interface and component class definitions.
+    - `component/`: Interface and component class definitions.
     - `frontend/`: Frontend source code
         - `package.json`: NPM configuration for PascalZrbAppName frontend.
         - `svelte.config.json`: Svelte configuration.